j-lawrence-b1/terraform-aws-reg-based-modules/README.md

 4. Regard for best practices (cit. needed).

 ## Attributions
-This repo sources official modules from the [Terraform registry](https://registry.terraform.io).
+This repo sources official modules hosted on the [Terraform registry](https://registry.terraform.io).
 Their license is [here](https://registry.terraform.io/terms).
+Other licenses may apply.